-The End of Program Outcomes (EPOs) of the MCSON are designed to prepare a graduate nurse generalist who will:
+The End of Program Outcomes (EPOs) of the MCSON are designed to prepare a graduate healthcare professional who will:

-1. Engage in clinical reasoning in the context of Christian Caring to deliver safe, holistic, patient-centered care to diverse populations across the lifespan in a variety of settings.

-- 2. Analyze professional responsibility and accountability for one's own knowledge, learning and critical thinking as the foundation for evidenced- based health care delivery. - 3.
+- Engage in clinical reasoning in the context of Christian Caring to deliver safe, holistic, patient-centered care to diverse populations across the lifespan in a variety of settings. - 2.
+Analyze professional responsibility and accountability for one's own knowledge, learning and critical thinking as the foundation for evidenced- based health care delivery. - 3.
 Appraise information technology approaches that support the provision of safe, ethical, and quality care to diverse populations. - 4.
 Evaluate management and leadership concepts in the delivery of quality patientcentered care. - 5.
 Evaluate communication techniques, collaborative skills and clinical prevention interventions that facilitate safe, quality outcomes for patients, families and populations.

-The baccalaureate degree program in nursing at Mississippi College is accredited by the Commission on Collegiate Nursing Education.
+The baccalaureate and master's degree programs in nursing at Mississippi College are accredited by the Commission on Collegiate Nursing Education.
 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791.